flox/nixos-module/Readme.md

 }
 ```

-Then invoke: `sudo nixos-rebuild test --option extra-substituters 'https://beta.floxdev.com/floxchan/?trusted=1'`
+Then invoke: `sudo nixos-rebuild switch`.
+This will configure the binary substituter needed for flox.

-Then, add the following parameter to the same file:
+Once finished, add the following parameter to the same file:

 ```nix
 {